Your Biggest Compliance Risk Is the One You Don’t See Coming

 • Having no proof of compliance during an audit

-• Missing critical state requirements you never knew existed
+• Missing critical requirements you were never taught

 • Fines, ethics complaints, or board action against your license